-The astronautical engineering (AE) degree is structured to focus on satellite design and operations, systems engineering, and remote sensing.
+The astronautical engineering (AE) degree is structured to focus on satellite and mission operations, and systems engineering.
 Coursework focuses on project management, remote sensing, systems engineering, satellite operations and mission planning.

 AE majors study all phases of a satellite mission design, planning and operations, and systems engineering.
-In addition, AE majors may study the earth's global environment to learn more about the long-term implications of environmental changes on society.
 Concepts relating to cybersecurity in Astronautical engineering are also stressed.